liuyuzhenn/pytorch_template/README.md

 │   └── my_loss.py
 ├── models
 │   └── my_model.py
-└── trainers
+└── runners
-    └── my_trainer.py
+    └── my_runner.py
 ```

 - Dataset is defined as a child class of `BaseDataset` in folder `datasets`.
-- Metrics is implemented in a child class of `BaseTrainer` in folder `trainers`.
+- Metrics is implemented in a child class of `BaseRunner` in folder `runners`.
 - Loss is defined as a child class of `BaseLoss` in folder `losses`.
 - Models should be put in folder `models`